kai-ovo/Sparse-Galerkin-Operator/README.md

 - PDE classes are under the directory `libs`
 - Training scripts are provided in `notebooks`
 - Spectrum results are provided in `spectrum`
+- Codes to reproduce the baseline results are in `SparseAggregation`.
+These codes are debugged from the original paper's codes released in 2016 by myself to fix compatibility issue and MEX code bugs.
+They can only be run on MATLAB online, as MATLAB has removed OpenMP support on their major software.
 - Also included a preliminary work on sparsifying Galerkin Operators on unstructured meshes using Graph Attention Transformer (GAT).
 This algorithm is **NOT** in the paper